Skip to main content

 • Canonical tags to avoid duplicate content issues.

-• Redirect mapping for site migrations so old URLs point to relevant new pages.
+• Redirect mapping for site migrations.

-SEO content that performs well for healthcare and small business:
+SEO content that performs well:

-• FAQ and educational resource pages answering common questions.
+• FAQ and educational resource content.

 Accessibility as a Trust and Usability Factor